InteractionDesignFoundation/handbook/development/library/back-end/conventions--laravel.md

 <a href="{{ route('about.index') }}">About</a>
 ```

-Route names SHOULD include the plural form of the resource name and the action: `paymentMethods.show`, `paymentMethods.delete`.
+Route names SHOULD include the plural form of the resource name and the action: `articles.show`, `articles.delete`.

 ### route()